monsterkrampe/crystal/concepts/strings/introduction.md

 ## Size

-When you need to know the number of characters in a string you can use the `size` method, which will return the length of the string as an integer.
+When you need to know the number of characters in a string, you can use the `size` method, which returns the length of the string as an integer.
 The size of a string is a stored property of the string, so it doesn't have to calculate the size every time you call the method, making it very fast.

 ```crystal